-2021 Equity Incentive Plan
+2021 Equity and Incentive Plan

-On September 27, 2021, the Company's board of directors and stockholders approved the 2021 Equity Incentive Plan (the "2021 Plan"), which became effective on October 7, 2021, when the Company's registration statement was declared effective by the SEC.
+On September 27, 2021, the Company's board of directors and stockholders approved the 2021 Equity and Incentive Plan (the "2021 Plan"), which became effective on October 7, 2021, when the Company's registration statement was declared effective by the SEC.
 The 2021 Plan allows the Company to make equity-based and cash-based incentive awards to its officers, employees, directors and consultants.
 The Company has initially reserved 3,852,807 shares of its common stock for the issuance of awards under the 2021 Plan.
-The number of shares of common stock reserved for issuance under the 2021 Plan will automatically increase annually on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2022, and continuing until (and including) the fiscal year ending December 31, 2031 by lesser of 5% of the total number of shares of common stock outstanding on December 31st of the immediately preceding fiscal year or number of shares as may be determined by the board of directors.
-As a result of the evergreen provision of the 2021 Plan, the Company added an additional 1,639,643 shares of common stock to the 2021 Plan as of January 1, 2022.
-The maximum number of shares of common stock that may be issued pursuant to the exercise of incentive options under the 2021 Plan is 7,705,614.
-As of June 30, 2022, options to purchase 2,797,034 shares of common stock and 2,554,044 restricted stock units were outstanding under the 2021 Plan and 141,372 shares remained available for future issuance under the 2021 Plan.
+The number of shares of common stock reserved for issuance under the 2021 Plan will automatically increase annually on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2022, and continuing until (and including) the fiscal year ending December 31, 2031 by the lesser of (i) 5% of the total number of shares of common stock outstanding on December 31st of the immediately preceding fiscal year and (ii) the number of shares as may be determined by the board of directors.
+As a result of the evergreen provision of the 2021 Plan, the Company added an additional 1,755,501 shares of common stock to the 2021 Plan is 7,705,614.
+Unless earlier terminated by the Board, 2021 Plan will terminate on the tenth anniversary of the effective date.
+As of March 31, 2023, options to purchase 2,668,559 shares of common stock and 4,471,264 restricted stock units were outstanding under the 2021 plan and 42,892 shares remained available for future issuance under the 2021 plan.